anonsachin/fabric-ca-net/golang/README.md

 New Org Binary
 ==============

+* Adding **NEW ORG** follows steps from [Adding New Org](https://hyperledger-fabric.readthedocs.io/en/v2.1.1/channel_update_tutorial.html)

+* Doesnt include signconfigtx step as we have only one or here

 * Need to set **Vault server address to** `192.168.1.102` Your computer's ip for calling vault from inside the cli.

 * Edit the Collection in postman to cutomize the org found in `./collection`.